 All students must pass a physical examination prior to participation in High School Athletics.
 A physical exam covers the student for 13 months from the exam date.
 A student's eligibility will terminate once a physical has reached the 13 month limit.
 Written doctor medical clearance notes do not take the place of an annual physical.
 MD Clearances will not be accepted.
 For returning student athletes, physicals are offered four times per year after school at LHS.
 Students must have a completed and signed "Physical Form" to take a physical.
-Forms are available in the Athletic Office.
-Freshman and students new to LHS athletics must have a physical from their physician.
+Forms are available in the

-Athletics
+Athletics Page 70